dotnet/runtime/docs/project/dogfooding.md

 ### Nightly builds table

-Columns containing CoreCLR in name of the column have links to download runtimes that are backed by the CoreCLR VM.

 <!--
   To update this table, run 'build.sh/cmd RegenerateDownloadTable'.
 See 'tools-local/regenerate-readme-table.proj' to add or remove rows or columns,